arfai1213/AWS-SOA-C02/README.md

     - ensure SSH is always disabled on instances:
         - setup AWS Config Rules to ensure EC2 instances launched in a particular VPC are properly tagged
         - make sure that every instance is associated with at least one security group
-        - check to make sure that port 22 is not open is any production security group
+        - check to make sure that port 22 is not open in any production security group
     - `rds-multi-az-support` to check whether high availability is enabled for RDS DB instance
 - Change-triggered rule
     - is executed when AWS Config records a configuration change for any of the resource specified
-    - AWS Config run the evaluation when it detects a change to a resource that matches the rule s scope.
+    - AWS Config run the evaluation when it detects a change to a resource that matches the rules scope.
 - Periodic rule
     - is triggered at a specified frequency, e.g. 1hr, 3hr, 6hr, 12hr or 24hrs.
 - Custom rules